vmstio/vmstio/docs.vmst.io/content/post/2023/01/systems-2023.md

 ### Changes Since December

 - "Scotty" is now responsible for handling the bulk of Sidekiq activity, including the Ingress queues.
 The front end nodes now only handle the primary Mastodon Web functions.
 - "Uhura" is now responsible for handling the Mastodon Streaming API, as well as acting as a HTTPS proxy for other backend services like our internal metrics and monitoring.
 One deviation from Kirk and Spock that handle web traffic, is that Uhura is running Caddy as a web proxy instead of nginx.
 This is somewhat experimental but has not presented any known issues.
-- "McCoy" which previously was just our internal Prometheus server now also hosts our [status.vmst.io](https://status.vmst.io) system powered by a self-hosted instance of Uptime Kuma.
+Uhura now also hosts our [status.vmst.io](https://status.vmst.io) system powered by a self-hosted instance of Uptime Kuma.
 This replaces the services of Uptime Robot.
 - "Exec" no longer hosts Elastic Search, which has been moved to the free tier of AWS and replaced with Open Search.
-Exec still runs some small Sidekiq queues, but is primarily responsible for the management, backups and automation of the entire Mastodon system.
+Exec runs smaller versions of Scotty's Sidekiq queues plus the scheduler queue, but is primarily responsible for the management, backups and automation of the entire Mastodon system.
 - "Kirk" and "Spock" are now running fully updated versions of nginx, with restrictions on TLS versions (1.2 or higher now required) and ciphers.
 As a result support for older browsers (IE8) or systems (Java 7) have been dropped.
 This is unlikely to actually effect anyone negatively.
-- Our PostgreSQL server resources have been doubled, which allows twice as many concurrent thread operations via Sidekiq and Puma (web).
-Unfortunately the database instances don't have fun Star Trek names.
-- We technically have two Redis instances now (represented as one in the diagram above) -- one for holding the live backend activity coordinated with Sidekiq and another for the active cache of things like user timelines that the Web instances communicate with.

 I have also moved this site back to the Digital Ocean static site generator.
 I was running there previously, then moved to Netlify as a test.